eZmaxinc/eZmax-SDK-ruby/docs/ObjectEzsignfolderApi.md

 > <EzsignfolderImportEzsigntemplatepackageV1Response> ezsignfolder_import_ezsigntemplatepackage_v1(pki_ezsignfolder_id, ezsignfolder_import_ezsigntemplatepackage_v1_request)

-Import an Ezsigntemplatepackage in the Ezsignfolder.
+Import an Ezsigntemplatepackage in the Ezsignfolder

 This endpoint imports all of the Ezsigntemplates from the Ezsigntemplatepackage into the Ezsignfolder as Ezsigndocuments.
 This allows to automatically apply all the Ezsigntemplateformfieldgroups and Ezsigntemplatesignatures on the newly created Ezsigndocuments in a single step.
+Major step overhaul.
+Endpoints that existed before version 1.3 do not allow you to combine forms and signatures in the same step.
+The step numbers are different from those indicated by endpoints added since version 1.3.
+This endpoint is compatible with endpoints that existed before 1.3 but are not compatible with those added since 1.3.

 ### Examples